-- If you hear any unusual noise from the wheels when riding - check the QR axle system. - Do not ride with improperly adjusted or worn QR axle, this can result in serious - If you have any problems with the QR axle system, contact the bicycle manufacturer or a local bicycle shop. - This product is not intended for use in stunt riding, ramp jumping, acrobatics, or similar activities. - Understand all operating procedures before ridina. - Replace worn or broken parts immediately.
+- Check OR axle and secure before every ride. - If you hear any unusual noise from the wheels when riding check the QR axle system. - Do not ride with improperly adjusted or worn QR axle, this can result in serious injury. - If you have any problems with the OR axle system, contact the bicycle manufacturer or a local bicycle shop. - This product is not intended for use in stunt riding, ramp jumping, acrobatics, or similar activities. - Understand all operating procedures before riding. - Replace worn or broken parts immediately.